-Some other new site picked that story up and speculated that it COULD be the Gospel of Barnabas – a book not included in the bible.
-The Gospel of Barnabas is not new, it’s been known about for quite some time, so discovering another copy of it is exciting from a historical perspective, but hardly a revelation.
+Some other new site picked that story up and speculated that it COULD be the Gospel of Barnabas, a book not included in the bible.
+The Gospel of Barnabas is not new, it’s been known about for quite some time, so discovering another copy of it is newsworthy and exciting from a historical perspective, but hardly a revelation.

-It fascinates me that a lot of the same people who are in the “you can’t trust the mass media” camp will turn around and put their blind faith in some random internet website, simply because it’s talking about a subject that they happen to agree with.
+It blows my mind that a lot of the same people who are in the “you can’t trust the mass media” camp will turn around and put their blind faith in some random internet website, simply because it’s talking about a subject that they happen to agree with.

 Just because you want it to be true doesn’t mean it is.
-This bible confirms nothing, and the Vatican is not in awe.
-And you have been DUPED.
+This bible confirms nothing, the Vatican is not in awe, and you have been DUPED.

 You may not like what the mass media reports to you, but stuff like this from sites like this are full of just as much shit: